 Airflow of the OFRF nexMesh

-Has 3 airflow slots rather than the usual 2 found in most tanks.
+OFRF nexMesh has three airflow slots rather than the usual two found in most tanks.

 These airflow slots are adjustable and have a control ring at the top of the tank.
-The ring itself is quite sturdy and is not prone to opening up easily.
-It, however, lacks a bit of grip which might make it tricky to open at first, or if the hands are slippery.
+The ring itself is pretty sturdy and is not prone to opening up easily.
+It, however, lacks a bit of grip, which might make it tricky to open at first or if the hands are slippery.

-The tri-adjustable air vents mean that the nexMesh tank’s airflow is smooth and the tank is not loud or raspy while taking large hits at maximum airflow.
+The tri-adjustable air vents mean that the nexMesh tank’s airflow is smooth.
+As a result, the tank is not loud or raspy while taking large hits at maximum airflow.

-However, flavor production is not really affected by the airflow control meaning that the flavor is consistent across different airflow states.
+However, airflow control does not affect flavor production.
+Instead, it means that the flavor is consistent across different airflow states.